 Before WhatsUp can discover your Firebox, you must configure SNMP settings in Fireware Web UI.

-To configure SNMP settings and add a firewall policy:
+To configure SNMP settings and add a firewall policy, from Fireware Web UI:

 - Select System > SNMP.